The Business and Economic Statistics Section

 JULIUS SHISKIN AWARD

-have been selected to receive the 2013 Julius Shiskin Memorial Award for Economic Statistics.
+has been selected to receive the 2014 Julius Shiskin Memorial Award for Economic Statistics.

-- For more details, access the press release
+For more details, access the press release (PDF) on this website.

 - This award is jointly sponsored by the National Association for Business Economics,

 The Washington Statistical Society and the Business and Economics Section of the

 - More information on the Shiskin Award is available on this web site.